boehmax/protein-neighbours/README.md

 2. Examine `output/{date}/types_of_neighbours.csv`
 3. Create an annotated version named `types_of_neighbours_annotated.csv` with your classification in the 4th column
 4. Re-run the analysis to incorporate your annotations
+5. If done on different date, change folder name to appropriate date.

 ### Creating Custom Plots

-The package provides several plotting functions you can use directly:
+After a succesfull run the package provides several plotting functions you can use directly:

 ```r
 # Plot neighbors for a specific protein